 Sign up for MyChart by creating your account.
 Then, follow the instructions (see above) for patients with MyChart accounts.

-If you need help scheduling, please call:
+If you need help scheduling or if you are scheduling an appointment for a child, please call:

 - Cleveland Clinic Weston: 954.659.5950

 - Cleveland Clinic Martin Health: 772.205.3884

 Please note: Scheduling hours by phone are Tuesday - Friday from 8 a.m. - 5 p.m.